shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 Panic button STOPS EVERYTHING!

-The sigmoid curve - shows the parametric position to the max mph set. i.e. the position of the "Virtual Throttle".
+The curve window - shows the parametric position to the max mph set. i.e. the position of the "Virtual Throttle".
+Click on that to select between 3 different Curves: Fast in,Linear and Slow In.

 Horn button does nothing - no QML media libs connected.